-The microemulsion is thermodynamically stable and isotropically clear dispersion of two immiscible liquid like water and oil.
-This emulsion becomes stable by an interfacial film of surfactant molecules.
-Molecules of surfactant layer contain both polar and non-polar group.
-Hence, it has very specific behavior as it can absorb at the interface where it fulfills their dual affinity with hydrophilic groups in the aqueous phase and hydrophobic groups in oil or air and they reduce the mismatching with solvent by the process of micellization.
-The phase of dispersion contains small particles or droplets with size ranging from 5nm to 200nm and has very low oil or water interfacial tension.
-This microemulsion is transparent because of the droplet size which is less than 25% of the wavelength of visible light.
+The microemulsion is thermodynamically constant and isotropically pure diffusion of two immiscible liquid like water and oil.
+This emulsion becomes stable by an interfacial film of surfactant particles.
+Molecules of surfactant layer contain both non-polar and polar group.
+Hence, it has very specific behavior as it can absorb at the boundary where it fulfills their dual affinity with hydrophilic groups in the aqueous phase and hydrophobic groups in air or oil and they lessen the mismatching with solvent by the method of micellization.
+The stage of dispersion contains small droplets or particles with size ranging from 5nm to 200nm and has very low water or oil interfacial tension.
+This microemulsion is clear or transparent because of the droplet size, which is lesser than 25% of the wavelength of the visible light.
 Without high energy input, the microemulsion is shaped spontaneously.
-In surfactant the oil phase and water phase, cosurfactant or cosolvent is used in many cases.
+In surfactant, the water phase and oil phase, cosurfactant or cosolvent is used in many cases.

-First, Microemulsion concept was given by Hoar and Schulman in 1943.
-They prepared microemulsions by the addition of oil in an aqueous surfactant solution followed by the addition of alcohol as a co-surfactant and made a transparent, stable formulation.
+First, Microemulsion concept was given by Schulman and Hoar in 1943.
+They made microemulsions by the addition of oil in an aqueous surfactant solution followed by the addition of alcohol as a co-surfactant and made a clear/transparent, stable formulation.
 Then, various technologies were used for the confirmation of this theoretical structure.
 The definition of the microemulsion is adopted which was given by Attwood: "A microemulsion is a system of water, oil and amphiphilic compounds (surfactant and cosurfactant) which is a transparent, single optically isotropic, and thermodynamically stable liquid".